The psychology of creepy clowns

 - One psychologist theorizes that their ambiguity, unpredictability is what's scary

+The new movie based on Stephen King's classic horror tale "It" opens this weekend, sending shivers down the spines of clown-haters across the country.
+In the story, a creature disguised as a clown preys on the phobias of its young targets.

-For the past several months, creepy clowns have been terrorizing America, with sightings of actual clowns in at least 10 different states.
+Last fall, creepy clowns terrorized America, with sightings of actual clowns in at least 10 states.

-These fiendish clowns have reportedly tried to lure women and children into the woods, chased people with knives and machetes, and yelled at people from cars.
-They've been spotted hanging out in cemeteries and they have been caught in the headlights of cars as they appear alongside desolate country roads in the dead of night.
+These fiendish clowns reportedly tried to lure women and children into the woods, chased people with knives and machetes, and yelled at people from cars.
+They were spotted hanging out in cemeteries and were caught in the headlights of cars as they appeared alongside desolate country roads in the dead of night.

-This isn't the first time there has been a wave of clown sightings in the United States.
 After eerily similar events occurred in the Boston area in the 1980s, Loren Coleman, a cryptozoologist who studies the folklore behind mythical beasts such as Bigfoot and the Loch Ness Monster, came up with something called "The Phantom Clown Theory," which attributes the proliferation of clown sightings to mass hysteria (usually sparked by incidents witnessed only by children).

-It's impossible to determine which of these incidents are hoaxes and which are bona fide tales of clowning around taken to the extreme.
-Nonetheless, the perpetrators seem to be capitalizing on our longstanding love-hate relationship with clowns, tapping into the primal dread that so many children (and more than a few adults) experience in their presence.
+It's impossible to determine which of these incidents were hoaxes and which were bona fide tales of clowning around taken to the extreme.
+Nonetheless, the perpetrators seemed to be capitalizing on our longstanding love-hate relationship with clowns, tapping into the primal dread that so many children (and more than a few adults) experience in their presence.

 In fact, a 2008 study conducted in England revealed that very few children actually like clowns.
 It also concluded that the common practice of decorating children's wards in hospitals with pictures of clowns may create the exact opposite of a nurturing environment.
 It's no wonder so many people hate Ronald McDonald.

 But as a psychologist, I'm not just interested in pointing out that clowns give us the creeps; I'm also interested in why we find them so disturbing.
-Earlier this year I published a study entitled "On the Nature of Creepiness" with one of my students, Sara Koehnke, in the journal New Ideas in Psychology.
+Last year I published a study entitled "On the Nature of Creepiness" with one of my students, Sara Koehnke, in the journal New Ideas in Psychology.
 While the study was not specifically looking at the creepiness of clowns, much of what we discovered can help explain this intriguing phenomenon.

 The march of the clowns